Virgin Birth Of Jesus

 The validity of the virginal conception of Jesus does not depend on a viable human explanation.

-God could have easily made it happen by doing something beyond our comprehension.
-He is not constrained by our knowledge or imagination.
+God could have easily made it happen by doing something beyond our comprehension because our lack of knowledge or imagination does not constrain him.

-It will be fascinating to hear God explain this miracle when we get to heaven.
+Hearing God explain this miracle when we get to heaven will be fascinating.

 Read More About Jesus